warlock-labs/noether/README.md

 incur some runtime cost.
 In most cases, the compiler can optimize away the abstractions, resulting in performance equivalent to hand-written implementations.

-## Roadmap

-Future plans for Nœther include:

-- Implementing more advanced algebraic structures (e.g., Lattices, Boolean Algebras)
-- Adding support for infinite fields and their operations
-- Implementing algorithms for polynomial operations over fields
-- Adding support for symbolic computation
-- Implementing numerical methods for root finding and equation solving
-- Enhancing documentation with more examples and tutorials
-- Optimizing performance for common operations
-- Adding a comprehensive test suite, including property-based tests
-- Exploring integration with other mathematical libraries in the Rust ecosystem

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues, feature requests, or pull requests on